MicrosoftDocs/bot-docs/articles/cognitive-services-add-bot-vision.md

 ---
-title: Adding Vision Capabilities with Cognitive Services | Microsoft Docs
+title: Add vision capability | Microsoft Docs
-description: Add vision capabilities to your bot with the Bot Framework and Cognitive Services.
+description: Add image and vision bunderstanding to your bot with the Bot Framework and Cognitive Services.
-keywords: intelligence, vision, image, video, understanding
 author: RobStand
 manager: rstand
 ms.topic: intelligence-vision-article